jex004/Recipe-Complexity-Report/README.md

 ### Permutation Test Conclusion
 Since our p-value is 0.00, we reject our null hypothesis.
 There is sufficient evidence to suggest that the regressor's accuracy is higher for long recipes.
 Precision parity is important here because false positives may lead to wasted time developing longer recipes when people are actually looking for shorter and simpler recipes.

+A plot showing the distribution of the difference in precision accuracy for long and short recipes is shown below.

+<iframe
+  src="assets/fairness.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>